weaver/DefineJS/README.md

 ## Features ##

-+ Share code with the browser!
++ Share code with web browsers!
 + Very lightweight integration with Node's module system.
 + No need for conditional `require('define')` in every AMD module.
 + Compatible with [AMD Define][2].